richardschoen/QshOni/README.md

 # QshOni
 This IBM i library contains useful CL wrapper commands to allow Qshell and Pase apps to be called and consumed from regular IBM i jobs via CL, RPG or COBOL programs.
+It also has a CL command to scan stdout for a specific value if you need to do something simple to check for a successful command run.

 The main benefit of this wrapper is to be able to integrate Qshell/Pase applications on-the-fly with standard IBM i job streams.